microsoft/FluidFramework/experimental/dds/tree/README.md

 1. All acknowledged edits, in the order agreed upon by Fluid's consensus.
 2. All local edits (not acknowledged by Fluid yet), in the order they were applied.

-**Important: this DDS is no longer in active development, and a non-experimental, officially supported SharedTree is in active development by the Fluid team that will expand on its rich feature set.**

 # Getting Started